jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 For the sample command line set your working directory to `<GHGInventoryDirectory>`.
-Then, assuming the scenario result files are in DGClima directory type the following:
+Then, assuming the scenario result files are in DGClima directory type the following.
+In `bash`the `\` character denotes the command line continues to the next line.:

 	(lukeghg) prompt% ghg-scenario.py --files 'DGClima/*.csv' --uid lukeghg/ScenarioTemplate/UIDMatrix.xlsx \
       --scen lukeghg/ScenarioTemplate/ScenarioTemplate.xlsx -m lukeghg/300_500_mappings_1.1.csv \